 - 1. Tail/brake light assembly

 - 2. Nut

-- 2. Remove the bulb holder (together with the bulb) by turning it counterclockwise.
+- Remove the tail/brake light bulb holder (together with the bulb) by turning it counterclockwise.

 - 1. Tail/brake light assembly

 - 2. Tail/brake light bulb holder

 - 3. Remove the burnt-out bulb by pushing it in and turning it counterclockwise.